Measurable bounded cohomology of measured groupoids

 where $\frakm \otimes \mathbbm{1}_S$ is the \emph{extension} of the mean $\frakm$ to the fiber product $Y \ast S$ \cite[Chapter 1.3.b]{delaroche:renault}.
 The latter can be constructed by observing that the projection on the second factor $p_2:Y \ast S \rightarrow S$ is a $\calG$-equivariant Borel surjection and we can disintegrate $\nu \ast \tau$ along $p_2$ obtaining the family of measures $\{ \nu^{q(s)} \otimes \delta^s \}_{s \in S}$ \cite[Section 2]{ramsay}, where $\delta^s$ denotes the Dirac measure centred in $s \in S$.
 This fact allows to identify $\Linf(Y \ast T, \nu^{q(s)} \otimes \delta^s)$ with $\Linf(Y,\nu^{q(s)})$, and to consider the invariant system of means $\{\frakm^{(x,s)}\}_{(x,s) \in X \ast S}$ which acts on $\Linf(Y \ast S, \nu^{q(s)} \otimes \delta^s)$ as $\frakm^{q(s)}$.
 Finally for any $\lambda \in \Linf(Y \ast S, \nu \ast \tau)$ it is sufficient to define

-With this definition, Anantharaman-Delaroche and Renault proved the equivalence between the invariance of a system of means and property \textbf{(INV1)}.
+With this definition, Anantharaman-Delaroche and Renault proved the equivalence between the existence of an invariant system of means and the existence of a mean with property \textbf{(INV1)}.
 This different point of view will be used together with the disintegration isomorphism of Equation \eqref{equation_disintegration_isomorphism} in the proof of Theorem \ref{theorem_amenability}, in order to pass from a \emph{global} approach to a \emph{fiberwise} computation.

 \begin{rec_thm}[\ref{theorem_amenability}] Let $\calG$ be an amenable measured groupoid and $E$ a measurable coefficient $\calG$-module.
 Then

 whenever the degree is greater or equal than one. \end{rec_thm}